Skip to content

 3. Start PostgreSQL

-The dev compose override exposes PostgreSQL on port 5432 so you can connect with local tools, and keeps the web service from starting (you'll run it locally instead):
+The dev compose override exposes PostgreSQL on port 5432 so you can connect with local tools:

 docker compose -f docker-compose.yml -f docker-compose.dev.yml up db -d